webix-hub/docs/data/helpers/date_formatting_methods.md

 - %i - the minute as a number with a leading zero ( 00 to 59 );
 - %s - the second as a number without a leading zero ( 00 to 59 );
 - %a - displays am (for times from midnight until noon) and pm (for times from noon until midnight);
-- %A - displays AM (for times from midnight until noon) and PM (for times from noon until midnight).
+- %A - displays AM (for times from midnight until noon) and PM (for times from noon until midnight);
+- %c - displays date and time in the ISO 8601 date format (e.g. 2015-10-04T05:04:09)

 For instance, **"%d-%F-%Y,%D"** will display the date as 11-September-2012, Tue.